Nukesor/pueue/README.md

     parallel    Set the amount of allowed parallel tasks pause       Pause the daemon and all running tasks.
 A paused daemon won't start any new tasks.
 Daemon and tasks can be continued with `start`
-    remove      Remove a tasks from the list.
+    remove      Remove tasks from the list.
 Running or paused tasks need to be killed first. reset       Kill all running tasks, remove all tasks and reset max_id. restart     Enqueue tasks again.
     send        Send something to a task.
 Useful for sending confirmations ('y\n') show        Show the output of a currently running task This command allows following (like `tail -f`) start       Wake the daemon from its paused state.
 Also continues all paused tasks. stash       Stashed tasks won't be automatically started.
-Either `enqueue` them, to be normally handled or explicitely `start` them.
+Either `enqueue` them, to be normally handled or explicitly `start` them.
     status      Display the current status of all tasks switch      Switches the queue position of two commands.
 Only works on queued and stashed commands
 ```